garden-io/garden/docs/guides/running-service-in-local-mode.md

 [`kubernetes`](../reference/module-types/kubernetes.md) and [`helm`](../reference/module-types/helm.md) module types.
 There is a number of functional limitations in this release:

-* **Windows compatibility.** The _local mode_ is not supported natively for Windows OS.
+* **Windows compatibility.** _Local mode_ is not supported natively on Windows.
 It should be used with WSL in Windows environments.
 * Only one container can be run in local mode for each [`kubernetes`](../reference/module-types/kubernetes.md) or [`helm`](../reference/module-types/helm.md) service.
-* The _local mode_ leaves the proxy container deployed in the target k8s cluster after exit.
+* _Local mode_ leaves the proxy container deployed in the target k8s cluster after exit.
 The affected services must be re-deployed manually by using `garden deploy`.

 The next step is to fully integrate local services into remote clusters and to establish connections to all dependent